nataliatesarova/project-one/README.md

 # Wave Eye Clinic
 Wave Eye clinic is an ophthalmic surgery centre which offers laser refractive and lens surgery.
 The website aims to gives prospective patients the essential information about the practice and surgeons, surgical procedures and finance options.
-Patients are also able to submit contact details to arrange an consultation.
+Patients are also able to submit contact details to arrange a consultation.
 View the live site [here](https://nataliatesarova.github.io/project-one/index.html).

 ![multiple screens](assets/doc/monitor.png)